Mark Essex: New Orleans

-During his period of residence in New Orleans, Essex did not join a local chapter of the Panthers.
-He moved home four times between 1971 and 1972 before relocating to a two-room apartment at 2619 Dryades Street in Central City in early November 1972, and saw first-hand the poverty of those living in the city's housing projects.
+Essex moved home four times between 1971 and 1972 before relocating to a two-room apartment at 2619 Dryades Street in Central City in early November 1972, and saw first-hand the poverty of those living in the city's housing projects.
 On August 22, 1972, he applied for admittance into the Total Community Action (TCA) federally funded program.
 He was accepted into the program, and chose to enroll in classes specializing in vending machine repair.
 Essex quickly rose to the top of his class.
-He also began a course of African studies in 1972, and would memorize African terms and dialects as he sat alone in his apartment sipping bottled orange juice.
+He also began a course of African studies in 1972, and would memorize African terms and dialects as he sat alone in his apartment.
 Many of the words, phrases and hate slogans he familiarized himself with—in English, Swahili, and Zulu—would be daubed across the walls and ceilings of his apartment.

 By the summer of 1972, Essex had acquired a further firearm: a Colt .38-caliber revolver.
 He was also living an increasingly solitary existence, and battling severe depression.

 In September 1972, the New Orleans Police Department (NOPD) announced the formation of the Felony Action Squad, aimed at reducing the number of violent crimes in the city.
 In a press statement, Superintendent Clarence Giarrusso stated that, if threatened in any way, members of this action squad were authorized to shoot to kill.
 The following month, Essex paid a surprise visit to his family in Emporia.
 His demeanor was upbeat and enthusiastic, leading his parents to believe he had recovered from his bitter experiences in the Navy.